 - Send a letter or fax to IRDA with your complaint.

-In the last 10 years Insurance Regulatory and Development Authority has brought a significant changes in Insurance sector and thus due to its measures there has been seen a tremendous growth in the insurance sector.
-Prior to Insurance Regulatory and Development Authority only Life Insurance Corporation (LIC) & General Insurance Company (GIC) were the players in Insurance sector, however due to the establishment of IRDA, 23 new players emerged in the field of insurance.
-And also Insurance Regulatory and Development Authority deal with any kind of discrepancy or difference in the insurance sector.
+In the last 10 years, the Insurance Regulatory and Development Authority has significantly changed the Insurance sector.
+Thus, the insurance sector has seen tremendous growth due to its measures.
+Before the Insurance Regulatory and Development Authority, only Life Insurance Corporations (LIC) and General Insurance Companies (GIC) were the players in the Insurance sector.
+However, due to the establishment of IRDA, 23 new players emerged in the insurance field.
+Also, Insurance Regulatory and Development Authority deals with any kind of discrepancy or difference in the insurance sector.

 - Financial Analytics